top of page

 Fairy Tale STEM Challenge | December Lesson Plan Ideas

 Fairy Tales are a great December preschool theme or a December kindergarten theme.
 These STEM challenges will enhance your kindergarten fairy tale unit and are great kindergarten December activities.
-If you are trying to decenter Christmas in your classroom, I have got your December lesson plans covered.
+If you are looking for ideas to decenter Christmas in your classroom, I have got your December lesson plans covered.

 There are many wonderful versions of the fairy tale stories to make your fairy tale unit really rich and diverse.
 My favorites are Rapunzel and Little Red by Bethan Woollvin, it is great book for an illustrator study and I love the message of the girls saving themselves.
 The Rough Faced Girl is a great book to compare and contrast with Cinderella.
 These books will enhance your kindergarten December lesson plans.